 This computational science program cuts across departments, concentrating on the subdisciplines that are common to all: programming, algorithm development, analysis and implementation, visualization, statistics, etc. The program strives to provide students with knowledge in various disciplines while obtaining depth in at least one area.
 In this way the computational scientist can also serve as a translator between domain experts who have most of their knowledge in a single field as well as a conduit to transfer technology from one discipline to another.

 2 Graduate Degrees in Computational Science

-The DSC offers two programs at the master's level and a Ph.D. in computational science.
-Specifically, the programs are
+The DSC offers Master's and Doctoral programs in Computational Science.
+Specifically, the programs are:

-- M.S. in computational science
+• M.S. in Computational Science

-- Professional Science Master's (PSM)

-- Ph.D. in computational science.
+• Ph.D. in Computational Science.

 2.1 Master's Programs